Zika, mosquitoes outwit Rio as Carnival, Olympics loom

 ENGAGING RESIDENTS

-So little is known about Zika that the believed association with microcephaly, the brain defect in babies born to women thought to have carried the virus, was not hypothesized until the Pacific outbreak.
+So little is known about Zika that the believed association with microcephaly, the brain defect in babies born to women thought to have carried the virus, was not hypothesised until the Pacific outbreak.

 The link was only empirically tested when scientists began collecting amniotic samples from mothers of affected children in northeast Brazil last year.